thiagovianape/qa-case-study-mrv/README.md

-# qa-case-study-mrv
-Exploratory QA analysis of a public corporate website
 # QA Case Study – Public Website Analysis (MRV)

+Exploratory Quality Assurance analysis of a public corporate website for learning and portfolio purposes.

+---

-## Objective
+## 🧠 Objective
 This repository documents a Quality Assurance exploratory analysis conducted on a public corporate website (https://www.mrv.com.br).
 The goal is to practice QA skills by identifying technical warnings, integration issues, and potential improvements observable from the client side.

 ---

-## Scope
+## 🔍 Scope
 This QA study focuses on:
 - Homepage and publicly accessible pages
 - Browser console analysis
 - Third-party integrations (reCAPTCHA, Meta Pixel)
 - Structured data validation (JSON-LD / Schema.org)
-- SEO/Analytics impact
+- SEO and analytics impact

 > No access to proprietary source code, backend systems, or private assets was used.

 ---

-## Methodology
+## 🧪 Methodology
 The investigation was performed via:
-1. Manual browsing in desktop browser (Chrome)
-2. Opening DevTools (F12) → Console
+- Manual exploratory testing
+- Operating System: macOS
+- Browser: Safari (Desktop)
-3. Observing warnings and data structures
+- Observation of warnings and data structures
-4. Verifying behavior with simple user flows
+- Verification of behavior with simple user flows

 Tools used:
-- Chrome DevTools
+- Safari Web Inspector
 - Browser console
-- Visual Studio Code (Markdown editing)

 ---

-## Findings
+## 📌 Findings

-### Malformed JSON-LD (Organization Schema)
+### 1️⃣ Malformed JSON-LD (Organization Schema)

 **Description:**
-The webpage contains JSON-LD structured data block that is not well-formed, causing parsing errors.
+The webpage contains a JSON-LD structured data block that is not well-formed, causing parsing errors in third-party tools.

 **Error observed:**
+[Meta Pixel] - Unable to parse JSON-LD tag.
+Malformed JSON found

 **Root cause:**
-The `telephone` property is located inside the `sameAs` array, which is syntactically invalid.
+The `telephone` property is incorrectly declared inside the `sameAs` array, which makes the JSON structure invalid.

 **Impact:**
 - SEO tools (Google) may ignore structured data
-- Analytics and social pixel (Meta/Facebook) cannot extract organization info
+- Analytics and social platforms (Meta/Facebook) cannot extract organization information
 - Potential loss of rich results and data consistency

 **Severity:** Medium